gregbeech/blinkboxbooks.github.io/_posts/2015-01-21-oo-page-models-for-calabash.md

 ## Comparison to Calabash RPC approach

-To illustraite the difference we added to the way we construct our tests, this is how the same example could be done in the RPC model of existing Calabash operations.
+To illustrate the difference added to the way we construct our tests, this is how the same example could be done in the RPC model of existing Calabash operations.

 _Extracting sign in form into a Section is omitted for simplicity._